jiamiwen/jiamiwen.github.io/_pages/about.md

 - 2023/09: Finally, I got this homepage done.

 # 📜 Publications
-Here are papers that I am the First Author or Corresponding Author.
+Here are research papers that I am the First Author or Corresponding Author.
 For more, please refer to [Google Scholar](https://scholar.google.com/citations?user=IoWa4fYAAAAJ) and [DBLP](https://dblp.uni-trier.de/pid/324/5245-1.html).

 Roughly, my existing publications can be categorized into Post-quantum (Lattice, Multivariate), and Pre-quantum (DL, Pairing).
 Most of them are irrigations and not worth reading.
 I am also looking forward to dominate works that please me.
 Unfortunately, I have not succeeded yet.